temi-byte/temi-byte.github.io/index.md

 ## Hobbies & Other Interests

-I also generally find advances in Natural Language Processing(specifically Commonsense reasoning, Natural Language generation and Narrative understanding)  interesting.
-I spend some time reading papers, updates in these areas because I think it's really exciting.

-Interested in ML Systems in general.

 Outside of software engineering, I enjoy watching netflix shows, reading, writing short stories and essays.

+I'm also currently in the process of getting my private pilot's license!

 <br><br><br>